MikeBorovik/k8s-controller-tutorial/README.md

 ### Kubernetes Informers

 The controller uses Kubernetes informers to efficiently watch for changes to Deployment resources.
 This allows real-time monitoring without constant polling of the API server.

+### Metrics Server

+The controller includes a Prometheus metrics server that exposes metrics about controller performance and resource usage.
+These metrics can be scraped by Prometheus and visualized in dashboards.

+### Leader Election

+For high availability deployments, the controller supports leader election to ensure that only one instance is actively reconciling resources at a time.
+This prevents conflicts and duplicate processing when running multiple replicas.

 ### Structured Logging